 This past weekend, I attended a two-day Budou Festival in Omachi.
 It was basically two days of seminars featuring different Japanese martial arts: iaido, kendo, naginata, and judo.
 Budou means the old Japanese martial ways, and strives to perfect unity of mind and technique.
 When studying budou, discipline is encouraged, technical proficiency is advanced, you become physically stronger, and your mind is perfected.

 For me, I felt really fortunate to have had the chance to experience another part of traditional Japanese culture.
-Many highly experienced sensei (teacher/s) were present at the festival and shared their passion for martials arts with us.
-Our judo sensei was even 7th dan!
-Dan is a ranking system used in Japanese martials arts to mark one's level.
-I believe 10th dan is the highest.
+Many highly experienced sensei (teacher/s)

 The second day of the festival started off with a late wake up, thirty minutes before the first seminar, meaning no time for breakfast.
 I was tired from a bad night's sleep (lots of noise during the morning), sore from the previous day's activities, and slightly hungover.
 I somehow managed to face judo in my useless state.
 It turned out to be really fun, and I learned some really cool judo techniques that I could see myself using in self-defense.